Hamza Division (Aleppo)

+In 2018, Turkey "deployed 600 members of the Kurdish Falcon Brigade to join the Hamza Division" in "what may have been an.. [attempt] to counter accusations of anti-Kurdish discrimination".
+As of 2018, the Hamza Division is "made up of 200 Kurdish and 400 Arab fighters" trained and armed by Turkey.
+During the integration of Syrian rebel factions in 2025, the Hamza Division was reorganized into the 76th Division.

 History

 2013

 The Hamza Division was originally formed as the Hamza Brigade of the Free Syrian Army (FSA) in the southern countryside of the Hasakah Governorate in northeast Syria in 2013.

 2016

 On 23 April 2016, five FSA groups based in the town of Mare' in the northern Aleppo Governorate countryside, the Hamza Brigade, the Dhi Qar Brigade, the Northern Thunder Brigade, the Mare Resistance Brigade, and the Special Operations Brigade merged into the Hamza Division, citing "interests of unity" and proclaiming its intention to fight the "crime and terror" of the Islamic State of Iraq and the Levant (ISIL) and the Syrian government.
 Under the command of Syrian Army defector Lt.
-Sayf Balud ("Sayf Abu Bakr"), the factions receive military support from CJTF-OIR, the international coalition against ISIL.
+Sayf Bulad ("Sayf Abu Bakr"), the factions receive military support from CJTF-OIR, the international coalition against ISIL.

 In June 2016, the Northern Thunder Brigade received BGM-71 TOW missiles from CJTF-OIR.
 Also that month, a Syrian Turkmen group called the "Samarkand Brigade", named after the city in Uzbekistan, joined the Hamza Division.

 During Operation Euphrates Shield in late August, the Hamza Division became one of the first FSA groups to enter Jarabulus from Karkamış.
-Sayf Balud was among those who followed behind Turkish Land Forces tanks and troops and entered Jarabulus in the morning of the first day of the operation, reaching the city center by afternoon.
+Sayf Bulad was among those who followed behind Turkish Land Forces tanks and troops and entered Jarabulus in the morning of the first day of the operation, reaching the city center by afternoon.
 He later gave a speech to residents in Jarabulus.

 On 18 October 2016, the Northern Thunder Brigade, part of the Hamza Division, issued an ultimatum to the YPG and the Army of Revolutionaries, warning them to leave Tell Rifaat within 48 hours after which they would attack the town.
 The threat was not carried out.